nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 Command | Description | Compatible View
 --------|-------------|------------
 `listMod` | Views all modules in __Trackr__ | ANY
-`viewTG MODULE_INDEX` | Changes view to Tutorial Groups of target Module | MODULE `listTG` | Lists all Tutorial Groups in current Module | TUTORIAL GROUP `viewStudent TG_INDEX` | Change view to Students of target Tutorial Group | TUTORIAL GROUP `listStudent` | Lists all Students in current Tutorial Group | STUDENT `viewAttendance STUDENT_INDEX` | Shows the attendance for Target student | STUDENT `prevView` | Returns to the previous view | ANY
+`viewTG INDEX` | Changes view to Tutorial Groups of target Module | MODULE `listTG` | Lists all Tutorial Groups in current Module | TUTORIAL GROUP `viewStudent INDEX` | Change view to Students of target Tutorial Group | TUTORIAL GROUP `listStudent` | Lists all Students in current Tutorial Group | STUDENT `viewAttendance INDEX` | Shows the attendance for target Student | STUDENT `prevView` | Returns to the previous view | ANY